 Auto termination is best supported in the latest Spark versions.
 Older Spark versions have known limitations which can result in inaccurate reporting of cluster activity.
 For example, clusters running JDBC, R, or streaming commands can report a stale activity time that leads to premature cluster termination.
 Please upgrade to the most recent Spark version to benefit from bug fixes and improvements to auto termination.

 Deleting a cluster terminates the cluster and removes its configuration.
+To delete a cluster, select Delete from the cluster’s menu.

 You cannot undo this action.

-You cannot delete a pinned cluster.
-In order to delete a pinned cluster, it must first be unpinned by an administrator.
+To delete a pinned cluster, it must first be unpinned by an administrator.

 It is your responsibility to restart all compute resources regularly to keep the image up-to-date with the latest image version.

-If you are a workspace admin, you can run a script that determines how long each of your clusters has been running, and optionally restart them if they are older than a specified number of days.
+If you are a workspace admin, you can run a script that determines how long each of your clusters has been running, and optionally, restart them if they are older than a specified number of days.
 Databricks provides this script as a notebook.

 The first lines of the script define configuration parameters: